How to apply for a loan: 6 steps

 • You’ll need to provide information like your address, income and employer when filling out the application.

-• Improving your credit or maintaining good credit before you apply can increase your chances of approval and help you get a lower interest rate.
+• Improving your credit score or maintaining good credit before you apply can increase your chances of approval and help you get a lower interest rate.

 Monitor your credit for free